 TRAILBREAKER Resources LTD

-The Swan claims cover a historical porphyry molybdenum prospect that was discovered in the late 1960s and periodically explored over the past 60 years.
-Despite more than 500 soil and rock surface samples and a 900-meter drill program, no geochemical analysis for gold was ever completed.
-Historical geological mapping and drill hole logs have shown a very complex intrusive system with widespread quartz-feldspar monzonite porphyry cut by various felsic and mafic dikes.
-Mo-Py-As mineralization is closely associated with sheeted quartz veins, stockwork and breccia.
-The best Mo intercepts from drilling included 73 meters averaging 0.06% Mo.
-Several significant silver intercepts were noted including >30 g/t Ag over 3 meters.
+The Swan zone area was staked to cover a historical molybdenum-copper porphyry prospect that was discovered in the late 1960s and explored periodically since then.
+Despite more than 500 soil and surface rock samples and almost 1,000 meters of shallow diamond drilling, no geochemical analysis for gold was ever completed in the period before Trailbreaker staked the area in 2020.
+Historical geological mapping and drill hole logging indicate a complex intrusive system, comprising widespread quartz-feldspar porphyritic monzonite cut by a variety of felsic and mafic dikes.
+Molybdenite-pyrite mineralization is closely associated with sheeted quartz veins, quartz stockwork and breccia zones.
+The historical drilling at Swan intersected broad, low to mid-grade molybdenite mineralization, returning up to 0.06% Mo over 73 meters, as well as several significant silver intercepts including > 26 g/t Ag over 3 meters.

 In 2021 a soil sampling grid, adjacent to the historical drilling, was designed to test a large gossanous ridge top.
 Assay results from the soil sampling revealed a ~900m x 700m Au-As-Ag-Sb-Cu-Mo-Pb soil anomaly, with soil samples assaying up to 406 ppb Au and 12.9 g/t Ag.
 The core of the soil anomaly is located ~1.2km east of the historical drilling.
 The anomaly occurs within a leucogranite-porphyry unit of the Upper Cretaceous Glundebery Batholith.